TrevorAlspach/COP3252-Monopoly/README.md

 - Implemented graphics when "Roll Dice" button is clicked so that images of correct dice side appear on the board when dice are virtually "rolled".
 - Placed house and hotel graphics onto designated board positions to appear when a player buys houses or hotels
 - Created property card graphics for display in properties window
-- Documented project details in README.md file
+- Documented and formatted project details in README.md file

 #### Benjamin Zech